Dominic Smith Preview, Player Props: Nationals vs. Marlins

-On Sunday, Dominic Smith (.237 on-base percentage in past 10 games, 94 points below season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be JT Chargois.
-First pitch is at 1:40 PM ET.
+The Washington Nationals, including Dominic Smith (.128 batting average in his past 10 games), take on starter Braxton Garrett and the Miami Marlins at Nationals Park, Thursday at 7:05 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Marlins.
+He had a one-hit performance in his last game (1-for-4) against the Blue Jays.

 Dominic Smith Game Info & Props vs. the Marlins